argahsuknesib/EMSE_FrontEnd_Cours/2_toolchain/presentation/slides.md

 - Analyse the server code `server/index.js` to determine which dependencies are needed
 - Install the dependencies with `npm install` (check that your package.json is updated)
 - Add a script to your `package.json` in order to be able to launch the server with the command `npm run start`

+---

+# But what about frontend?

+NodeJS tools will help us to process our client javascript code, before shipping it to the browser.

+---

+# JS Transpilation

+Problems :

+- New versions of JS (ES6, and ES7+) are not supported by browsers
+- It's hard to code using only old features
+- It's pointless to have a language that can't evolve before of browser support

+Solution :

+Transpilation.
+The act of transforming ES6 (or newer version) code, into ES5 code.

+---

+# Compilation vs Transpilation

+Compilation : translate code written in a programming language into machine code

+Transpilation : translate code written in a programming language into code written in another programming language

+---

+# Transpilation into JS

+Since browsers can only understand javascript, if we want to develop frontend code in another language, it is possible using a transpiler that will translate that language into javascript to ship to the browser.

+Examples :

+- Typescript : A strongly typed language, that looks like javascript with types
+- CoffeeScript : a language that looks like ruby and transpiles to javascript

+---

+# Babel

+The "universal" javascript transpiler.
+It goal is to transpile any newer version of Javascript (ES6, ES7 and +) into older versions of Javascript.

+Example :

+      // ES6
+      let name = 'Bob';
+      let a = () => {
+        console.log(`Hello ${name}`);
+      };

+If configured to transpile down to ES5, Babel will output :

+      // ES5
+      var name = 'Bob';
+      var a = function() {
+        console.log("Hello ".concat(name));
+      }

+---

+# Using Babel

+- install it via `npm` : `npm instal @babel/core @babel/cli @babel/preset-env`

+Babel is an npm package with a Command Line utility, which can be called in 2 ways :

+- `./node_modules/.bin/babel`
+- Using the `npx` utility (install on your machine) : `npx babel` (this is just a shortcut to the first option)

+Configure babel by creating a `babel.config.js` file at the root of the directory :

+    module.exports = {
+      "presets": ["@babel/preset-env"]
+    }

+Run : `npx babel src/client -d dist`, this will transpile any js file from `src/client` and output it into `dist/`.

+---

+# Setting up npm scripts

+    "scripts": {
+      "build": "babel src/client -d dist",
+      "start": "npm run build && node src/server/index.js" }

+Now this is our workflow :

+- we don't write our client code directly into the `dist/` directory (in fact, this directory should not be versionned)
+- we write our code under `src/client/`
+- the `npm run build` command builds our client code into the `dist/` directory
+- the `npm run start` command builds the client code **and** starts our server which will serve the code in the `dist/` directory